mrjones2014/smart-splits.nvim/README.md

 # smart-splits.nvim

 Smart, directional Neovim split resizing and navigation.
-Think about split resizing in terms of up, down, left, and right edge movements.
-Move cyclicly through splits (moving left at the left edge jumps to the right edge).
+`smart-splits.nvim` lets you think about split resizing in terms of "move the divider to the left/right/up/down" which can feel much more natural.
+It also allows you to move through splits in a circular fashion (e.g. moving left at the left edge jumps to the right edge, and vice versa, and same for top and bottom edges).

 ![demo](./demo.gif)